render-examples/wrapped-for-linkedin/README.md

 ### Get your Wrapped for LinkedIn

+1. Visit the live app at [linkedin-wrapped.onrender.com](https://linkedin-wrapped.onrender.com) (powered by Render)
 1. Export your [LinkedIn analytics](https://www.linkedin.com/analytics/creator/content/?metricType=ENGAGEMENTS&timeRange=past_365_days) as an Excel file.
    - See detailed instructions on the [Wrapped for LinkedIn landing page](https://linkedin-wrapped.onrender.com)
 1. Upload the file to Wrapped for LinkedIn in the browser.